About This Statistic

 This figure shows the market share held by wireless carriers in the United States in terms of the number of subscriptions fro 2011 to 2017.
-In the first quarter of 2017, Verizon held a 35 percent market share.
+In the second quarter of 2017, Verizon held a 35.74 percent market share.

 U.S. wireless carrier subscriptions - additional information